GeotrekCE/Geotrek-rando-v3/docs/installation.md

 sudo apt -y install nodejs
 ```

-Then, you will have to pull the source code from the geotrek rando repository by running
+Then, you will have to pull the source code from the Geotrek-rando repository by running

 ```sh
 git clone https://github.com/GeotrekCE/Geotrek-rando-v3.git